vancouverwill/Test-GruntJS/readme.md

 * test - Run unit tests with nodeunit.
 * watch - Run predefined tasks whenever watched files change.

-Here is a more elaborate example:
+Here is a more elaborate example using the files of this repository.
+`git clone git@github.com:maxparm/Test-GruntJS.git`

 ```javascript
 module.exports = function (grunt) {